yattee/yattee/README.md

 ## Tips
 ### Settings
-* [tvOS] To open settings press Play/Pause button while hovering over navigation menu or video
+* [tvOS] To open settings, press Play/Pause button while hovering over navigation menu or video
 ### Navigation
 * Use videos context menus to add to queue, open or subscribe channel and add to playlist
 * [tvOS] Pressing buttons in the app trigger switch to next available option (for example: next account in Settings).
 If you want to access list of all options, press and hold to open the context menu.